 My Study Abroad Experience in Australia

 Studying abroad seems a lot harder than I thought it was.
-From wishful thinking to making it happen, I can still remember how me and my dad talked about this study abroad opportunity.
+From wishful thinking to making it happen, I can still remember how my dad and I talked about this study abroad opportunity.
 To be honest, I didn't expect that he would consider it as soon as I opened it up to him.

 I've always been adventurous - always wanting to try new things, taking the leap of faith.
 I pictured myself leaving my home country, Philippines, right after graduation and settling in another country for good.
 Obviously, that didn't happen but you'll know why later.